 Each student receives 10GB of storage for current-quarter work.
 If you receive an email asking to reduce your file system usage, open a terminal in your environment to remove files, or ssh to dsmlp-login.ucsd.edu to do the same.
 (Use the command "

 du -h -d 1" to see the file space usage of your account).
+If the quota is exceeded in a course run "workspace" to change to your workspace in the course.

 Large input datasets should reside in a single location rather than being downloaded to each student's home directory.
 Students who require more storage should ask their instructor (or TA) to submit a request via the instructors' course Service Desk ticket.
 For Independent Study students (not enrolled in a datahub course) who require more storage, please submit a Service Desk ticket.